moein-rezaee/DotNetArch/README.md

 ```bash
 dotnet-arch exec [--output=Path] [--docker] [--docker-detach] [--docker-stop]
 ```
 Launches the startup project.
-Detects entity property changes, creates and applies migrations automatically, and then runs the API.
+Detects entity property changes, creates and applies migrations automatically (skipped in No Database mode), and then runs the API.
 With `--docker`, builds the image, starts the container, streams logs, and tears everything down safely on exit.
 With `--docker-detach`, performs the same setup with step-by-step logging but leaves the container running in the background without streaming logs or cleaning up.
 With `--docker-stop`, safely stops and removes the container and image from a detached run.

 ### remove migration
 ```bash